groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/java/document/pdf.en.md

     content: |
       [GroupDocs.Assembly](/assembly/java/) makes embedding one PDF document into another simple and customizable.

-      1. Prepare a PDF template with placeholders for the embedded content.
+      1. Create a template with placeholders for the embedded content (PDF templates are not supported).
       2. Specify the file path for the template.
       3. Provide the file path for the document to embed.
-      4. Save the output file with the merged content.
+      4. Save the final file with the merged content as a PDF.

     code:
       platform: "java"